 II.
 The terms of reference of the Audit Committee include a review of the following:

-* Overview of the Company's financial reporfing process and disclosure of its financialinformation to ensure that the financial statements reflect a true and fair position andthat sufficient and credible informafion is disclosed.
+* Overview of the Company's financial reporfing process and disclosure of its financial informafion to ensure that the financial statements reflect a true and fair posifion and that sufficient and credible informafion is disclosed.

-* Recommending the appointment and removal of external auditors fixation of audit feeand also approval for payment for any other services.
+* Recommending the appointment and removal of external auditors fixafion of audit fee and also approval for payment for any other services.

 * Reviewing the financial statements and draft audit report including quarterly / half yearly financial informafion.